 You can also report antisocial behaviour via the email in the Contacts section of this page.
 This is checked by antisocial behaviour investigators during office hours so should not be used to report live incidents.

 What is Antisocial Behaviour?

 The definition of antisocial behaviour, as described in the Antisocial Behaviour Etc. (Scotland) Act 2004, is as follows:

-"A person engages in antisocial behaviour if they act in a manner that causes or is likely to cause alarm and distress or pursues a course of conduct which causes or is likely to cause alarm and distress to at least one person who is not of the same household.
-(Course of conduct must involve conduct on at least two occasions)."
+"A person engages in antisocial behaviour if they act in a manner that causes or is likely to cause alarm and distress or pursues a course of conduct which causes or is likely to cause alarm and distress to at least one person who is not of the same household"

-It can be difficult to determine exactly what constitutes antisocial behaviour and although there are some types of behaviour which people can find annoying they are not classed as antisocial and may not be investigated by us.
+It can be difficult to determine what antisocial behaviour is and although there are some types of behaviour which people can find annoying they are not classed as antisocial and may not be investigated by us.
 Some examples of what is not antisocial behaviour include:

-- Children playing in the street or communal areas - unless they are causing damage to the property
+- Children playing in the street or communal areas - unless they are causing damage to property.

 - Young people gathering socially - unless they are being disruptive, intimidating individuals, etc.